NestorasRose/my-dockerized-repos/README.md

 ## Tests
 You can run tests just like before using
 - `docker-compose exec erm bundle exec rspec` for ERM
-- `docker-compose exec erm bundle esscentials rspec` for esscentials
+- `docker-compose exec esscentials bundle exec rspec` for esscentials

 ## Appendix
 ### Useful Docker commands